BESTenergytrade/simply/doc/source/pricing_strategies.rst

 where static pricing strategies can be used.
 Static pricing strategies are based on the market_schedule, which defines amounts of energies which have to be traded at current or future times.
 They arise from the schedule, the chosen strategy and the constraint that the energy schedule has to be met through trades or energy inside of the actors battery.
-When a time step is reached where the market_schedule has an energy value an order is generated with the market_maker price to guarantee trading and fulfilling the schedule.
+When a time step is reached where the market_schedule has an energy value, an order is generated with the market_maker price in order to fulfill the scheduling constraints with energy from the market maker.

+The pricing strategy regards planned orders in future time steps through the market_schedule.
 The pricing strategy works by analyzing this market_schedule.
 The next upcoming order is generated early with an adjusted, more favorable price for the actor.
 With fewer time steps in between the mandatory market maker interaction and the current time step, the price converges towards the market maker price.
 If some local market actor fulfills the order, the market schedule gets adjusted.
-If no matching with local actors happens, the actor will trade with the market maker at the planned time step with the market maker price to guarantee order fulfillment.
+If no matching with local actors is achieved, the actor will trade with the market maker at the planned time step with the market maker price to guarantee order fulfillment.
 Order amounts are adjusted to respect soc boundaries in between the current time step and the planned market_schedule time step.

 An example scenario could be.